TechStuff2020/CashPlus-Portfolio/README.md

 ### Great!
 Where is the technical ReadMe.txt or installation instructions?

 Please refer /src directory.
 This ReadMe is meant to be a one-pager overview of the project.
-The project is a web-app without any need for a database.
-User's trade data is stored in user's browser, so that data privacy concerns do not arise.
+The project is a REST API, with WordPress content management front-end without any need for any user data storage.
+User's trading data is ephemeral, so that data privacy concerns do not arise.
 Only the stock ticker symbols are sent to [Alpha-Vantage](https://www.alphavantage.co/#about) to get the market prices.
-All calculations happen local device's memory.
+All calculations happen local device's memory, where the API is installed.

 Setting up a portfolo is quite intuitive, as shown below: